Xernas78/FakeSrv/README.md

 ## Special

-You can add a program variable by adding "debug" at the end of your java command to execute the jar (java -jar FakeSRV.jar debug) to display the packets sent and received by the server
+You can add a program variable by adding "debug" at the end of your java command to execute the jar (java -jar FakeSrv.jar debug) to display the packets sent and received by the server

 ### Thanks to https://wiki.vg for all the resources that helped me make this project